 ATTRACTING PROSPECTIVE CUSTOMERS through referrals is a very powerful way to build your business.

-The person who comes via referral is already convinced of the value of your product or service because someone else has done all the work for you of educating, persuading and recommending.
+The person who comes via a referral is already convinced of the value of your product or service because someone else has done all the work for you of educating, persuading and recommending.
 That makes it the best form of advertising possible.

 And it costs you very little.